- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 This grinder can also be used to grind pepper and spices.

-Verdict: This is a quality, compact manual mill grinder that produces a consistent fine grind suitable for brewing Turkish coffee at home.
+Verdict: This is a quality, compact manual mill grinder that produces a consistently fine grind suitable for brewing fine Turkish coffee at home.

 3E Home Manual Canister Stainless Steel Burr Coffee Mill Grinder